awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 **Important**
 When you use the `kms:ViaService` condition key, the service makes the request on behalf of a principal in the AWS account\.
 These principals must have the following permissions:
 Permission to use the CMK\.
 The principal needs to grant these permissions to the integrated service so the service can use the customer managed CMK on behalf of the principal\.
-For more information, see [How AWS Services use AWS KMS](service-integration.md)\.
+For more information, see [How AWS services use AWS KMS](service-integration.md)\.
 Permission to use the integrated service\.
 For details about giving users access to an AWS service that integrates with AWS KMS, consult the documentation for the integrated service\.

 All [AWS managed CMKs](concepts.md#aws-managed-cmk) use a `kms:ViaService` condition key in their key policy document\.
 This condition allows the CMK to be used only for requests that come from the service that created the CMK\.
 To see the key policy for an AWS managed CMK, use the [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation\.